blakeembrey/react-free-style/README.md

 ## Rendering

-By default, CSS output is discarded.
+By default, CSS output is discarded (a "no op" useful for testing) because you may have different output requirements depending on the environment.

 ### Client-side Rendering

-`StyleSheetRenderer` is an efficient CSS renderer for DOM using `CSSStyleSheet` directly with `.insertRule()`.
+`StyleSheetRenderer` is an efficient CSS renderer for browsers.

 ```js
 import { StyleSheetRenderer, Context } from "react-free-style";